costajob/git_commands/README.md

 Consider after the rebase the branch is pushed to origin with force, so be aware in case more than one programmer access the same branch from different computers.
 A confirmation is asked to continue.

-As the other tasks, it depends on the setup one, so it accepts the same arguments
+As the other tasks, it depends on the setup one, so it accepts the same arguments:
 ```ruby
 # loads branches from the repo .branches file, repo si located at HOME/Sites/my_repo
 rake git_utils:rebase repo=my_repo